Topolyte/SQLiteZero/README.md

     let sql = "select * from person where height > ? order by name"

-    // Prepare, execute and then iterate over the results of a one-off statement:
+    // Use for-in to iterate over the results of a one-off statement:

     for row in try db.execute(sql, 1.65) {
         #expect(["Noa", "Mia"].contains(row["name"]))